What is online reputation management?

 First impressions are critical

-If potential customers discover negative reviews or unflattering articles, they may choose not to do business with your company.
+If potential customers discover bad reviews and negative articles in your search results, they won’t do business with your company.

 Four negative search results can cost you 70 percent of your potential business.

 69% of job-seekers won’t apply to companies with online reputation issues.

 In fact, reputational risk costs financial institutions hundreds of millions of dollars per year.

 It’s not just businesses that are vulnerable, either.
 Negative articles can drag anyone’s digital reputation through the dirt.
 Vegas rules don’t apply to the internet, so online issues can have off-line impacts.
 As a result, negative content could impact your livelihood, relationships and your safety.

 That means it’s more important than ever to develop an online reputation repair strategy.
 But ORM isn’t just about fixing your online reputation.
 Check out all these other benefits: